-Attic houses GB2SPY museum.
+Attic and caravan houses GB2SPY museum.
 All operational (as far as I can keep it) a collection of WW2 spy and manpacks.
 Open for visitors to operate by appointment.

 Workshop which hosts 'The Dover Construction Club' which has now been running for 25 years with a maximum of seven members.
 Callsign G0ROO is active on thursday evenings and weekends.
-Usually got a trusty IC737A.
+Usually got a trusty IC7200 on the bench

 Then we have 'Ian's Playpen' A small mobile shack built on the base of a trailer tent.
 Used on a regular basis at shows and special events.
 Complete with it's own 40ft Spiderbeam pole, Wind Generator and Solar panels can be used to help maintain battery charge.

 Aerial farm consists of three towers.
 Western 60ft heavy duty ( was 80 ..... do not mention rusty wires!)
 One 60ft strumec spaced 140ft and 40ft alongside contest shack.
 Rotator and aerials from this shack can be controlled from the main shack as well.

 For 160m Rx aerials we have four loops which can be relay selected from the shack giving some added QRN immunity.
 These are 100m from the house.

 Main interests are CW, I also do slow Morse QSO's on 3564 (+/_) at 1830 clock time as many days of the week that I can manage.... usually three or four.

 Other interests including Gliding (instructor) and just about everything else!

 I better shut up now but perhaps the best Biography I have was writtien by George Dobbs, G3RJV for my little booklet, Practical and Tested Aerial Systems, (pubilised by www.lulu.com, £7).
 This started life as a 'data sheet' for novices but expanded to the point that it was too expensive to produce as a handout!